Monaem Khan Raju: Club career

+International career

 On 29 August 2013, Raju was added to the 2013 SAFF Championship squad by coach Lodewijk de Kruif, after captain Mamunul Islam and star midfielder Sohel Rana were deemed not fit enough.
 However, Raju's inclusion was not accepted by the South Asian Football Federation, due to him not being a member of the previously announced 30-man preliminary squad.
 Bangladesh Football Federation's decision of including Raju after the original squad already announced, was later heavily criticised by local media, after Bangladesh finished bottom of their group during the tournament.

 On 15 January 2016, Raju was named the "Man of the Match" during Bangladesh's encounter with Nepal at the 2016 Bangabandhu Cup.
 However, after a goalless draw Raju expressed his disappointment during the post-match interview by stating, "This is the first time I have become the best player in an international match.
 A victory would have been a big achievement.
 But that didn't happen."